ramdiany-nov/excel-data-jobs-dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
 This dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.

+---
+## 🌟 About Me

+Hi there!
+I'm **Novia Noer Ramdiany**.
+I’m passionate on data fields.

+Let's stay in touch!
+Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/noviaramdiany/